FynnFreyer/sudokun/cpp/README.md

 ## Building

-This program depends on the boost library `program_options` to parse command line options and generate the help text.
+This program depends on the [boost library](https://www.boost.org/), specifically the `program_options` component.
+It's used to parse command line options and generate the help text, and I can't be bothered to roll my own version.
 Install boost with `sudo apt install boost-dev` on Debian derived systems and `sudo dnf install boost-devel` on RHEL derived systems.
+They provide links to binary downloads for Windows on their website I think.

 You can build the project from within the [`cpp`](.) directory with the following commands: